wids-tucson/wids-tucson-2021/content/sessions/network-1.markdown

 toc: false
 ---

+Follow the green "networking" arrows in gather.town to these destinations:

 ## Morning Networking:
-* NETWORKING TITLE 1
-* NETWORKING TITLE 2
+* 1: Ethical challenges in open science and data sharing
+* 2: Data science communities and social support
-* AM DATA BLITZ BREAKOUT
+* AM Data Blitz Meet the Speakers

 ## Afternoon Networking:
-* NETWORKING TITLE 1
-* NETWORKING TITLE 2
+* 1: Applying for data science jobs in industry
+* 2: Encouraging women to pursue careers in data science
-* PM DATA BLITZ BREAKOUT
+* PM Data Blitz Meet the Speakers